 - A: Please see the information included in this Proxy Statement relating to the proposals to be considered and voted on at the Annual Meeting.
-Our Board of Directors unanimously recommends that you vote: - "FOR ALL" of the eight nominees to our Board of Directors identified in this Proxy Statement; - "FOR" the advisory (non-binding) proposal regarding the compensation paid to our Named Executive Officers ("say-on-pay"); and - "FOR" the ratification of the appointment of E&Y as our independent registered public accountants for 2020.
+Our Board of Directors unanimously recommends that you vote: - "FOR ALL" of the eight nominees to our Board of Directors identified in this Proxy Statement; - "FOR" the advisory (non-binding) proposal regarding the compensation paid to our Named Executive Officers ("say-on-pay"); and - "FOR" the ratification of the appointment of E&Y as our independent registered public accountants for 2021

-Q: How will the Class B shares be voted at the Annual Meeting?
+Q: How will the Class B Shares be voted at the Annual Meeting?

-A: As of March 23, 2020, members of the Yeager family, directly or by trust, own all 662,296 shares of Class B Common Stock (the "Class B Stockholders").
-Consequently, the Class B Stockholders control approximately 62.6% of the voting power on all matters presented for stockholder action.
-The Class B Stockholders are parties to an Amended and Restated Stockholders' Agreement, dated April 22, 2014 (the "Stockholders' Agreement"), pursuant to which they have agreed to vote all of their shares of Class B Common Stock in accordance with the vote of the holders of a majority of such Class B Shares.
-The Stockholders' Agreement requires, among other things, that the Class B Stockholders hold a meeting prior to the Annual Meeting so that they can determine how the shares of Class B Common Stock will be voted on matters presented at the Annual Meeting.
-Under the Stockholders' Agreement, if there is a deadlock among Class B Stockholders or if a quorum of Class B Stockholders cannot be achieved at the Annual Meeting of Class B Stockholders after two attempts, each Class B Stockholder has agreed to vote or cause to be voted all of its shares of Class B stock as recommended by the independent directors of the Board of Directors.
-On March 27, 2020, the independent directors resolved that in the event of a deadlock or if a quorum cannot be achieved at the meeting of Class B Stockholders after two attempts, the independent directors unanimously recommend that the Class B Stockholders vote FOR each of the proposals being submitted to stockholders at the Annual Meeting, consistent with their recommendations set forth above.
+A: As of March 29, 2021, members of the Yeager family, directly or by trust, own all 662,296 outstanding Class B Shares (the "Class B Stockholders").
+Consequently, the Class B Stockholders control approximately 62.2% of the voting power on all matters presented for stockholder action.
+The Class B Stockholders are parties to an Amended and Restated Stockholders' Agreement, dated April 22, 2014 (the "Stockholders' Agreement"), pursuant to which they have agreed to vote all of their Class B Shares in accordance with the vote of the holders of a majority of such Class B Shares.
+The Stockholders' Agreement requires, among other things, that the Class B Stockholders hold a meeting prior to the Annual Meeting so that they can determine how the Class B Shares will be voted on matters presented at the Annual Meeting.
+Under the Stockholders' Agreement, if there is a deadlock among Class B Stockholders or if a quorum of Class B Stockholders cannot be achieved at the Annual Meeting of Class B Stockholders after two attempts, each Class B Stockholder has agreed to vote or cause to be voted all of its Class B Shares as recommended by the independent directors of the Board of Directors.
+On March 29, 2021, the independent directors unanimously resolved, in the event of a deadlock or if a quorum cannot be achieved at the meeting of Class B Stockholders after two attempts, to recommend that the Class B Stockholders vote FOR each of the proposals being submitted to stockholders at the Annual Meeting, consistent with the Board's recommendations set forth above.